-Our falcon cam features four different nest sites at Xcel Energy power plants in Minnesota.
-They include the Allen S. King Plant, Sherco Generating Plant, High Bridge Generating Station and Riverside Generating Station.
+Our falcon cam features two nest sites at Xcel Energy power plants in Minnesota.
+They include the Allen S. King Plant and Sherco Generating Plant.

 The nest boxes at these sites are installed 300 - 600 feet above the ground to imitate the same features of high cliffs.
 Falcons perch where they have excellent views of the skies, so they can spot and “skydive” for prey.